AbongweO/Bright-Coffee-Shop-Analysis/README.md

 # Bright-Coffee-Shop-Analysis

 # INTRODUCTION
-This project is about understing revenue trends, sales trends across products and time intervals of Brightlight Coffee Shop from 1 January 2023 to 30 January 2023.
+This project is about understing revenue trends, sales trends across products and time intervals of Brightlight Coffee Shop from 1 January 2023 to 30 June 2023.

 # OBJECTIVE
 * Which products generate the most revenue